PySimpleGUI/PySimpleGUI/readme.md

 2. The Cookbook
 3. The 170+ Demo Programs
 4. Docstrings enable you to access help directly from Python or your IDE
-5. Searching the GitHub Issues as a last resort
+5. Searching the GitHub Issues as a last resort (search both open and closed issues)

 Pace yourself.
 The intial progress is exciting and FAST PACED.
 However, GUIs take time and thought to build.
 Take a deep breath and use the provided materials and you'll do fine.
 Don't skip the design phase of your GUI after you run some demos and get the hang of things.
+If you've tried other GUI frameworks before, successful or not, then you know you're already way ahead of the game using PySimpleGUI versus the underlying GUI frameworks.
+It may feel like the 3 days you've been working on your code has been forever, but by comparison of 3 days learning Qt, PySimpleGUI will look trivial to learn.

 It is not by accident that this section, about documentation, is at the TOP of this document.

-This documentation is not HUGE in length.
+This documentation is not HUGE in length for a package this size.
+In fact it's still one document and it's the readme for the GitHub.
 It's not written in complex english.
 It is understandable by complete beginners.
 And pressing `Control+F` is all you need to do to search this document.
 USUALLY you'll find less than 6 matches.

 ## Documentation and Demos Get Out of Date